eosnetworkfoundation/docsgen/docs/Document-Generation-Process.md

-# Generating Documents #
+# Document Generation Process #
-How to guide on generating the documents or regenerating
+This process provides information on how generate or regenerate the EOS Portal documents

 ## Full Release
 See [How To Do A Full Release](How-To-Do-A-Full-Release.md) for details on building fresh from an empty directory.